sproutsocial/analyze-es6-modules/README.md

 ### Output

 The output format is still somewhat in flux, but should remain mostly backwards compatible.
-You can find a description of it using Typescript interfaces [here](doc/output-types.ast).
+You can find a description of it using Typescript interfaces [here](doc/output-types.d.ts).
 For more real-world examples, check out the test scenarios [here](test/scenarios).
 The output format was designed to be flexible enough to report the issues in a project-specific manner.

 ### Plugins

-Grunt plugin coming soon.
+A Grunt plugin can be found [here](https://github.com/sproutsocial/grunt-analyze-es6-modules).

 ## Development